Envivi-git/News_analysis/README.md

 ## Code remarks

 The code has been written and executed on `google colab`.
 There is a link included at the top of the code to open and execute the code on `google colab`.
 All the cells/chunks of the code have to be executed in order to get the desired results from the scrapper of each website.
+In order to run the code properly, please note that the data is saved on a google drive folder, you may need to change the path to your own drive or local folder.

 ## Files for web scrapping